As kids, we learned sayings like, “don’t step on a crack, or you’ll break your mama’s back.”

 MOSTLY FALSE.

-It was just explained that looking at the sun is a bad idea — that ruling still stands.
+It was just explained that looking directly at the sun is a bad idea — that ruling still stands.
 But, sun exposure does offer a few benefits.

 Sunlight helps regulate wake and sleep cycles, as well as mental health.
 Spending at least two hours outdoors during daylight is also linked to preventing myopia development in children.